pawarjayesh1985/movierepo/README.md

 Key Points:
-1. Basic functionality:
-Write a single REST api which uses 2 different public APIs (http://www.omdbapi.com/ and https://www.themoviedb.org/documentation/api) to retrieve information about a given movie.
+1. Basic functionality: A single REST api which uses 2 different public APIs (http://www.omdbapi.com/ and https://www.themoviedb.org/documentation/api) to retrieve information  about a given movie.
+There should be two parameters: one to specify which API is to be used and one to specify the movie title
-There should be two parameters: one to specify which API is to be used and one to specify the movie title Expected output: A list of all matching movies, with year + director
+Expected output: A list of all matching movies, with year + director

 2. Basic security: Reference code:  CustomBasicAuthenticationEntryPoint,SecurityConfig